madeleinel/Cheat-Sheets/Overview.md

 ### Frameworks
 A framework is a platform for developing software applications; it provides a foundation on which you can build programs for a specific platform; it serves as a foundation for programming.
+Web application frameworks are designed to support the development of dynamic websites and applications.
 It helps streamline the development process, as it means you don't need to "reinvent the wheel" each time you develop a new application.
+It lets you benefit from peer-reviewed, tested and pre-written functionalities, which saves time and hassle.
 It may include predefined classes and functions, that can be used to process input, manage hardware devices and interact with system software.
 A frameworks includes an API, and may also include code libraries, a compiler, and other programs used in the software development process.
+It contains common code which provides generic functionality, which can be selectively overridden or specialised by user code to provide specific functionality (extensibility.)
+"A special type of software libraries; frameworks are reusable abstractions of code wrapped in a well-defined API."

 ### APIs
 Application Programming Interface.